Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • A student must not attempt to monitor another user’s data communications, nor may any student read, copy, change, or delete another user’s files or software, without permission of the owner.

-• A student who withdraws, is dismissed, or otherwise leaves the institution may not use KHSC-KansasCOM facilities, accounts, access codes, network privileges, or information for which they are not authorized in their new circumstances.
+• A student who withdraws, is dismissed, or otherwise leaves the institution may not use KHSU-KansasCOM facilities, accounts, access codes, network privileges, or information for which they are not authorized in their new circumstances.

 • A student must maintain appropriate technology requirements for the degree program.

 • Computing and networking resources are provided to support the mission of the school.
 These resources may not be used for commercial purposes.
-All KHSC-KansasCOM computing and networking facilities are provided for use by faculty, staff, and students solely for relevant academic, research, or administrative use.
+All KHSU-KansasCOM computing and networking facilities are provided for use by faculty, staff, and students solely for relevant academic, research, or administrative use.

-Violations of computer regulations and policies and information about potential loopholes in the security of any computer system or network at KHSC-KansasCOM should be reported to the Associate Dean for Student Affairs and Services.
+Violations of computer regulations and policies and information about potential loopholes in the security of any computer system or network at KHSU-KansasCOM should be reported to the Associate Dean for Student Affairs and Services.
 Depending on the nature of any violations, the Associate Dean for Student Affairs and Services may consider disciplinary/professionalism charges.

 Technology Requirements

-A student must have access to and maintain appropriate technology while enrolled at Kansas Health Science Center.
+A student must have access to and maintain appropriate technology while enrolled at Kansas Health Science University.
 Technical training resources are available on the Information Technology website on the community gateway.
 It is recommended that students use a Windows or Apple MacOS laptop so that they can take advantage of software used throughout the curriculum.

 Minimum Recommended